stevewitman/stevewitmanangular/libs/admin-ngnuggets/home/README.md

-# admin-ngnuggets-feat-home
+# admin-ngnuggets-home

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test admin-ngnuggets-feat-home` to execute the unit tests.
+Run `nx test admin-ngnuggets-home` to execute the unit tests.